Broadway station (IND Crosstown Line): History

-This opened on July 1, 1937, as part of the extension of the Crosstown Line from Nassau Avenue to Hoyt-Schermerhorn Streets.
+This opened on July 1, 1937, as part of the extension of the Crosstown Line from Nassau Avenue to Hoyt–Schermerhorn Streets.

 Station layout

 This underground station has two tracks and two side platforms.
+The G stops at the station at all times.
+The station is between Metropolitan Avenue to the north and Flushing Avenue to the south.

 The platforms have a light green trim line with a black border and mosaic name tablets reading "BROADWAY" in white sans-serif lettering on a black background and light green border.

+The tiles were part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+Because the Crosstown Line does not merge into a line that enters Manhattan at either end, all stations on the line had green tiles.
 The I-beam columns in the entire station are dark grey-blue, with alternating ones on the platforms having the standard black station name plate in white lettering.

 Small station signs underneath the trim line read "BROADWAY" in white lettering on a black background.
 One of the icon tiles on the northbound platform was incorrectly spelled as "BRODAWAY"; this mistake may have been part of the station's original tilework.
 After the Daily News and several other news outlets reported on the misspelling in February 2009, the two wrong letters were covered with the correct ones printed on stickers, but the stickers were removed by December 2009.
-In December 2011, the MTA stated the tiles would remain; however, by late February 2020, the tiles with the two wrong letters were permanently swapped.
+In December 2011, the MTA stated the tiles would remain.

 Exits

 The station has a small mezzanine above the platforms and tracks at the south end, allowing a free transfer between directions.
 Two staircases from each platform go up to the mezzanine.

 A turnstile bank provides entrance/exit from the station.
-Outside fare control, there is a token booth and three street stairs: one to the southwestern corner of Broadway and Heyward Street, and the remaining two to the southeastern and northeastern corners of Broadway and Union Avenue.
-There is also a stair to the southwestern corner of Broadway and Union Avenue, but it was closed in the 2000s.
+Outside fare control, there is a token booth and four street stairs: one to the southwestern corner of Broadway and Heyward Street, and the remaining three to the southwestern, southeastern, and northeastern corners of Broadway and Union Avenue.

-The station previously had a full length mezzanine.
-However, the northern half was closed and to the public, and parts of it currently hold offices while the rest of the mezzanine is used for storage space.
-The mezzanine had an exit to the northwestern corner of Johnson Avenue and Union Avenue, and a small upper landing with exits to all corners of South 5th Street, Montrose Avenue, and Union Avenue except for the southwestern corner.
+The station previously had a full-length mezzanine.
+However, the northern half was closed to the public, and parts of it currently hold offices while the rest of the mezzanine is used for storage space.
+The mezzanine had a street stair to the northwestern corner of Johnson Avenue and Union Avenue, and a small upper landing with street stair to all corners of South 5th Street, Montrose Avenue, and Union Avenue except for the southwestern corner.